conjurer-rich/fast-flow-flywheel/pages/who-its-for/whos-it-for-overview.md

 ## Fast Flow for Org Designers and Transformation Leaders

 When your org is built for yesterday, even small changes feel hard.
-The Fast Flow Flywheel™️ gives you tools to uncover misalignments, guide better structural decisions, and evolve with purpose,not chaos.
+The Fast Flow Flywheel™️ gives you tools to uncover misalignments, guide better structural decisions, and evolve with purpose, not chaos.

 ### You’re trying to…